PREVIOUS LECTURES HELD IN THE 2018 SERIES......

-Children formulating working theories: what does this look like?, presented by Lorraine Sands in February
+Children formulating working theories: what does it look like? presented by Lorraine Sands in February

 Some feedback from Lorraine's lecture:

 'Amazing workshop, very informative.
-Love the examples of real children developing real theories in their own time; supported by the teacher but not stifled'
+Love the examples of real childre developing real theories in their own time; supported by the teacher but not stifled'

 Some feedback from Lynn's lecture:

 'Tena koe Lynn, what food for thought.
 I felt very supported by your lecture.
-I love your growth mind set and feel empowered by what you shared.
-The ELP Lectures really empower and support my teaching team, thank you team ELP'
+I love your growth mindset and feel empowered by what you shared.
+You are so easy to listen to and kept my attention, well done.
+ELP lectures really empower and support my teaching.
+Thank you'

 Being an activist: Testing times in ECE, presented by Wendy Lee in April